 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or limited as to reimbursements.

 NOTE 2: SUBRECIPIENTS

-Federal awards totaling \$90,992 were provided to subrecipients for the year ended June 30, 2023 as detailed on the Schedule.
+No federal awards were provided to subrecipients for the year ended June 30, 2024 as detailed on the Schedule.

 NOTE 3: NONCASH AWARDS